Chart Color Schemes

 Residential development activity is slightly higher than average within Blayney when compared nationally

 Blayney has recorded approximately 31 residential properties granted approval annually over the past five financial years, totalling 156 homes.
-In the current financial year FY-26, up to the present time, 28 approvals have been recorded.
-On average, around two people per year have moved to the area for each new home constructed between FY-21 and FY-25, reflecting robust demand that supports property values.
+In FY26 so far, 30 approvals have been recorded.
+On average, around two people per year move to the area for each new home constructed between FY21 and FY25, reflecting strong demand that supports property values.
 New homes are being built at an average expected construction cost value of $383,000.

-This financial year has seen $1.5 million in commercial approvals registered, indicating a predominantly residential focus for development in the area.
-Compared to the Rest of NSW, Blayney maintains similar construction rates per person, contributing to market stability aligned with regional patterns.
-The new development consists of 93% standalone homes and 7% townhouses or apartments, preserving the area's low density nature and attracting space-seeking buyers.
+This financial year, $1.5 million in commercial approvals have been registered, indicating a predominantly residential focus.
+Compared to the rest of NSW, Blayney maintains similar construction rates per person, contributing to market stability aligned with regional patterns.
+New development consists of 93.0% standalone homes and 7.0% townhouses or apartments, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.

-The location has approximately 232 people per dwelling approval, indicating a low-density market.
-According to the latest AreaSearch quarterly estimate, Blayney is projected to gain 1,213 residents by 2041.
-Building activity appears to be keeping pace with growth projections, although heightened competition among buyers may arise as the population grows.
+The location has approximately 232 people per dwelling approval, indicating a low density market.
+According to the latest AreaSearch quarterly estimate, Blayney is projected to gain 1,116 residents by 2041.
+Building activity is keeping pace with growth projections, though heightened competition among buyers may be experienced as the population grows.

 Frequently Asked Questions - Development